Skip to main content

 Enhancing HI Treatment: LTCs-MUSs

-There are three sections to the curriculum: each containing a number of units.
-The first two sections set out competences applicable to all long term health conditions.
-The third describes intervention packages for people with specific health conditions.
+There are three sections to the curriculum, each containing several units.
+The first two sections set out competences applicable to all long-term health conditions.
+The third describes interventions for people with specific health conditions.

 Course length